Esri/data-collection-dotnet/docs/index.md

 ### Generic application

 The app was designed to work in a generic context and thus your organization can configure the app to consume your own web map, out of the box.
 To accomplish this, the web map is configured by a set of rules that the app adheres to, driving the app's behavior.
-These rules are defined by the map's definition and by the map's layers' popup configurations.
-To learn more about what drives the app's behavior, read the section entitled [_Using Map Definition & Popup Configurations to Drive App Behavior_](#using-map-definition-popup-configurations-to-drive-app-behavior).
+These rules are defined by the map's definition and by the map's layers' pop-up configurations.
+To learn more about what drives the app's behavior, read the section entitled [_Using Map Definition & Pop-up Configurations to Drive App Behavior_](#using-map-definition-popup-configurations-to-drive-app-behavior).

 ### Trees of Portland